Skip to main content

 Volunteer Leader Description: There are two kinds of leadership positions: Lead Program Director and Program Director.
 A program only has one Lead Program Director, but multiple Program Directors.
 Leaders are generally responsible for overseeing recruitment, retention, and reflection with volunteers.
 They also coordinate service with community partners and ensure their program runs smoothly.
 Volunteer leaders may also share the responsibilities of volunteers as outlined in the Volunteer Description.
 For more information, visit our section called Be a Leader!

 Volunteer Leader Commitment: In addition to volunteering, Volunteer leaders commit to a 1-hour monthly team meeting to discuss needs and make plans for the program.
-Apply to become a program director by completing the application below:
+Apply to become a leader by completing the application below:

 Contact Info